PeirongLiL/BI-RADS-Diagnosis-for-Mammograms/README.md

-# An-Explainable-Multi-Task-BI-RADS-Assisted-Diagnosis-Pipeline-for-Mammograms
+# An explainable and comprehensive BI-RADS assisted diagnosis pipeline for mammograms
-This is the code associated with the paper An-Explainable-Multi-Task-BI-RADS-Assisted-Diagnosis-Pipeline-for-Mammograms.
+This is the code associated with the paper An explainable and comprehensive BI-RADS assisted diagnosis pipeline for mammograms.https://doi.org/10.1016/j.ejmp.2025.104949.

 -labels  We complemented the labels on the publicly available dataset and divided them into the training and validation sets